Friends Way 1

 From Pendle Hill, where Fox had his vision, to Fox’s Pulpit, where he gave his ‘Sermon on the Fell’ to a crowd of over 1000, the route is steeped in Fox’s personal journey.
 This 62-mile Way ends at Sedbergh, a town rich in Quaker heritage, to be followed by two day-walks, one a circuit that takes in Fox’s Pulpit.
 The whole route can be completed comfortably inside one week, and in 2023 a sequel walk will continue the route to Swarthmoor Hall.
 It will appeal not only to all Quakers who enjoy walking, but also to those walkers who don’t yet know the remarkable story of Fox’s 1652 journey and life.

 To understand why we split Fox’s journey into two walks, neither of which precisely follows in his footsteps, please click on Bonus content below and download the PDF.
 Our second volume takes you onward from Sedbergh to Ulverston – to Swarthmoor Hall where he met Margaret Fell.
 In 1669 he married her and Margaret Fell Fox is widely regarded as the mother of Quakerism.
-Friends Way 2 will follow in 2023.
+Friends Way 2 followed in May 2023.

 This guidebook contains all you need to plan and enjoy the Friends Way from Pendle Hill to Sedbergh: